NVIDIA/NeMo/docs/source/text_processing/g2p/g2p.rst

   {"text_graphemes": "Oxygen is less able to diffuse into the blood, leading to hypoxia.", "start_end": [23, 30], "homograph_span": "diffuse", "word_id": "diffuse_vrb"}

-where
+Manifest fields:

 * `text_graphemes` - input sentence

 * `start_end` - beginning and end of the heteronym span in the input sentence

 * `homograph_span` - heteronym word in the sentence

 * `word_id` - heteronym label

-To convert the WikipediaHomographData :cite:`g2p-gorman2018improving` to `.json` format suitable for the HeteronymClassificationModel training, run:
+To convert the WikipediaHomographData to `.json` format suitable for the HeteronymClassificationModel training, run:

 .. code-block::

     # WikipediaHomographData could be downloaded from `https://github.com/google-research-datasets/WikipediaHomographData <https://github.com/google-research-datasets/WikipediaHomographData>`__.

     python NeMo/scripts/dataset_processing/g2p/export_wikihomograph_data_to_manifest.py \